Wishdream/kenium-docker/README.md

 ## License
-This repository only provides the Docker setup fo Kenium-Music.
+This repository only provides the Docker setup for Kenium-Music.

 All credit for **Kenium Music** belongs to [ToddyTheNoobDud](https://github.com/ToddyTheNoobDud).

 ---